KevinFlanagan7/PP4-booking-system/README.md

 <br>

-The landing page consists of three carousel images each with a call to action button, the first is the link to the sign in page, the second links to section of page with information regarding the lessons and the third links the user to the location information of the GolfAcademy:
+The landing page consists of three carousel images each with a call to action button, the first is the link to the sign in page, the second links to the section of home page with information regarding the lessons and the third links the user to the location information of the GolfAcademy:

 - First Carousel image